When does Moon Township collect leaves and tree branches?

-The Public Works Department offers Tree Limb Drop Off year round.
-Drop off is open at Downes Fire Station located near the intersection of Beaver Grade Road and Ewing Road between 7 a.m. - 3 p.m.
-Monday through Friday.
+The Public Works Department offers tree limb drop-off year round.
+Drop-off is open at Downes Fire Station located near the intersection of Beaver Grade Road and Ewing Road on Saturdays and Sundays from 9 a.m. - 4 p.m.

 Tree branches should not exceed six feet in length and four inches in diameter and should not be bundled or tied.
 The township asks that residents do not discard of any materials at the composting site after hours unless special arrangements have been made with the township.
 To schedule a drop off during non-operating hours contact the Moon Township Administration Office at 412-262-1700.